 M E T H O D

-- First fill a pan with boiling water and add some salt.
-Add the pasta and cook to instructions on side of packet.
+1. First, fill a pan with boiling water and add some salt.
+Add the pasta and cook to the instructions on side of the packet.

-- Add the oat.ly cream to the casserole dish with the leeks and stir in, bring up to a rolling simmer (do not boil!) and add the fish.
+4. Add the oatly cream to the casserole dish with the leeks and stir in, bring up to a rolling simmer (do not boil!) and add the fish.
 If the fish has skin, which it likely will, place the fish so the skin is on the upside.
-Turn heat right down to the lowest setting, and add a good grating of fresh nutmeg, salt and pepper.
+Turn the heat right down to the lowest setting, and add a good grating of fresh nutmeg, salt and pepper.
 Then add the lid and leave for 3-4 minutes.
-The fish should be tender and flakey but if not give it another minute.
+The fish should be tender and flaky but if not give it another minute.
 Remove the fish to a plate and peel off the skin.